Where votes are still being counted

 Wisconsin

-More than three-quarters of the outstanding votes in Wisconsin are in the types of suburban and small-city areas where Biden has been narrowly winning elsewhere in the state.
+Biden’s narrow lead of about 20,000 votes may be enough to hold up with less than 20,000 votes apparently uncounted.
+But three-quarters of the outstanding votes are in the most Republican rural areas.
 Biden is currently leading Milwaukee by more than 180,00 votes, which is 20,000 more than Hillary Clinton won by.

-About half of the state’s uncounted votes are around Green Bay and a quarter are around Kenosha.
-Trump is ahead in the votes counted so far in those areas, so the race may turn on whether he continues to win there or they end up being like other midsize cities.
+Trump will need an unexpected boost to win.
+Live Wisconsin results.

 |Actual votes